webx-plus/WebX-Specification/docs/htmlpp/textarea.md

 ## Attributes

-- Class - classes it has
 - Placeholder - placeholder text
+- Disabled - whether the textarea can be written to

 ## Support